Doomfist: Lore

-Doomfist is presented as a "generational" character who, like the Green Lantern or the Flash, has passed through two generational eras in which he was known to the fictional world as "The Savior" and "The Scourge".
-The playable Doomfist is the character's third incarnation, labeled "The Successor" as the third person to be called "Doomfist".
+Doomfist is presented as a "generational" character who, like the Green Lantern or the Flash, has passed through two generational eras in which he was known to the fictional world as Adhabu Ngumi, "The Savior" and Akinjide Adeyemi, "The Scourge".
+The playable Doomfist, Akande Ogundimu, is the character's third incarnation, labeled "The Successor" as the third person to be called "Doomfist".

 Doomfist is one of the villains of the Overwatch fictional universe.
 In the backstory of the third Doomfist, Akande Ogundimu is presented as the villainous heir to a prosthetics company in Nigeria who splits his time between expanding the company and martial arts training.
 During the game's "Omnic War" between humans and rogue Omnic robots, Ogundimu lost his right arm.
-His prosthetic replacement impressed the second Doomfist (Akinjide Adeyemi), who then trained Ogundimu as his successor, but the student later killed his teacher to claim the gauntlet for himself.
+His prosthetic replacement impressed the second Doomfist, who then trained Ogundimu as his successor, but the student later killed his teacher to claim the gauntlet for himself.
 Ogundimu became a leader of the Talon group, the nemesis organization to Overwatch, and advocates for his belief that forces of conflict will strengthen humanity.
 At some point prior to the game's present, Overwatch's Winston, a playable character from the game, defeats Doomfist and puts the titular gauntlet behind glass in the Overwatch museum, as referenced in the original Overwatch announcement video.
 Blizzard's first teaser for Doomfist's release shows a fictional news report about Talon freeing Doomfist from prison to steal the gauntlet.
 Blizzard had modified the Numbani level during its release of Orisa, the previous playable character released for the game, to imply that Doomfist had attacked the city and stolen the gauntlet; notably, the payload casing had been broken open and the gauntlet missing.

 A digital comic accompanied the playable character's release, featuring Doomfist in a James Bond-esque casino setting.
 Masquerade establishes the character's motivations and competition following his release from prison.